jhawthorn/vernier/README.md

 The output can then be viewed in the Firefox Profiler (demo) or the [`profile-viewer` gem](https://github.com/tenderlove/profiler/tree/ruby) (a Ruby-customized version of the firefox profiler.

+- **Flame Graph**: Shows proportionally how much time is spent within particular stack frames.
+Frames are grouped together, which means that x-axis / left-to-right order is not meaningful.
+- **Stack Chart**: Shows the stack at each sample with the x-axis representing time and can be read left-to-right.

 ### Retained memory

 Record a flamegraph of all **retained** allocations from loading `irb`.